-Participant: Which communication strategies have you developed to encourage participation of civil society?
+Participant 9: Which communication strategies have you developed to encourage participation of civic society?
 Did you pick certain organisations?

 Bertie Ahern: We did two or three things.
 There were many organisations over the period of the Troubles.
-Civil rights people who were concerned about housing problems were involved because they were there.
-There was a group called the 'Women's Coalition'.
-Their work was one of the best as it spread out into families, schools and communities.
-We also involved trade union leaders, employers, farmer leaders, sports people, musicians, journalists, writers as well as anyone else who would help the cause.
+Civil rights people, concerned about housing problems; we involved them because they have been there.
+There was a group called Women's Coalition.
+Their work was one of the best, it spread out into families, schools, communities.
+We involved trade union leaders, employers, farmer leaders, sports people, from music, journalists, writers; anyone who would help the cause.
 Most of these people were never involved in politics.
 All the public could hear was the Troubles.
-People did not talk about education or about the economy and many turned off listening to that.
+People did not talk about education, about economy, many turned off listening to that.
 It was good to have people talking about other issues.
 We went as broad as we could.
 We were encouraging them without making it seem like we did that.
-Trade unions, religious people and community leaders were our main focus.
+Trade unions, religious people, community leaders were our main focus.
 It was helpful to get another audience.

-Participant: What was the impact of the press?
+Participant 2: What was the impact of the press?

 Bertie Ahern: Press correspondents from the whole world were talking about the horrors.
 When it came to the Good Friday Agreement, we spoke directly to editorial teams of all media.
-We went to them saying 'whatever your differences with us normally is about politics but please report about the Good Friday Agreement, about opportunities'.
-The press was wonderful and very supportive.
-They wrote many articles in support of the Agreement and they supported publicity of events we were involved in.
-I always said that in Northern Ireland the most read document was the Good Friday Agreement because people everywhere read it, people who would never read a political article still read it.
+We went to them.
+'Whatever your differences with us normally is about politics, please report on the Good Friday Agreement, on opportunities'.
+The press was wonderful, very supportive.
+They wrote many articles in support of it, they supported publicity of events we were involved in.
+I always said that in Northern Ireland the most read document was the Good Friday Agreement, people read it everywhere, people who would never read a political article, and they still read it.
 The media helped to do that.
-I had plenty of differences with the media but the Good Friday Agreement was not one of them.
+I had plenty of differences with the media, the Good Friday Agreement wasn't one of them.

-Participant: In Turkey today, international monitoring or third party intervention is not allowed between Öcalan16 and the government.
-The People's Democratic Party (HDP) is ensuring his connection with the Kurdistan Worker's Party (PKK) by visiting him.
-The government did accept to form a national monitoring delegation but they are not allowing an international one.
+Participant 7: In Turkey today, an international monitoring or third party intervention is not allowed by our government in the process between Öçalan and the government.
+HDP is ensuring his connection with the PKK by visiting him.
+The government did accept to form a national monitoring delegation.
+But the government is not allowing an international one.
 Do you think a national committee is enough, or do we need a third party?

-Bertie Ahern: I never like to recommend to other governments what to do.
+Bertie Ahern: I never like to recommend other government what to do.
 However, an international body is almost essential from my experience.
 If it had been left to us in Ireland, with the British, we would not have solved it.
 No doubt.
-In the Basque country, where I was part of an international group, again a solutions process would not have happened.
+In the Basque country, where I was part of an international group, again that would not have happened.